vasiliscaraman/workflows-templates/workflows/detect_and_suspend_accounts_based_on_suspicious_events/readme.md

 ### Table Not Updating

 - Verify the Workflows Table was imported successfully
-- Check table has correct column names (case-sensitive)
+- Check table has correct column names
-- Review flow execution history for table operation errors

 ## Customization Ideas

 This workflow can be extended to:

-- **Add notifications:** Send Slack/email alerts when users are suspended
+- **Add notifications:** Send Slack/email alerts when users are suspended by this workflow
 - **Adjust time window:** Modify the 1-hour threshold to suit your security requirements
 - **Add more events:** Monitor additional suspicious behaviors
 - **Integrate with SIEM:** Send events to external security tools